 - Ensure materials are properly stored in designated areas on appropriate racks and piles.
-Do not lean materials against walls or place on floor where they could pose a tripping hazard. - Observe the work area for protrusions or obstructions in the walkways or working area (i.e. low hanging pipes, support beams, etc.).
-Apply softeners or highly visible markings. - Ensure walkways and work areas are adequately illuminated. - Ensure vehicles and mobile equipment are secured when parked to prevent unintentional movement: parking brake, wheel chocks.
+Do not lean materials against walls, where they can fall, or place on floor where they could pose a tripping hazard. - Observe the work area for protrusions or obstructions in the walkways or working area (i.e. low hanging pipes, support beams, etc.).
+Apply padding or highly visible markings. - Ensure walkways and work areas are adequately illuminated. - Ensure vehicles and mobile equipment are secured when parked to prevent unintentional movement: parking brake, wheel chocks.